-In the brachycephalic dog, so much extra work is required to move the same amount of air that the airways become inflamed and swollen.
-This leads to a more severe obstruction, distress, and further overheating, which is potentially a life-threatening problem.
+In brachycephalic dogs, so much extra work is required to move the same amount of air that the airways become inflamed and swollen.
+This inflammation leads to a more severe obstruction, distress, and further overheating, which is potentially a life-threatening problem.
 It should always be a consideration during stressful situations, especially air travel.

 Brachycephalic dogs are the most likely candidates for heat stroke.

 Altogether, the upper airways of the brachycephalic dog compromise the ability to take in air.
 Under normal conditions the compromise is not great enough to cause a problem; however, an owner should take care not to let the dog become grossly overweight or get too hot in the summer.
 Be aware of what degree of snorting and sputtering is usual for your pet, and should your dog require general anesthesia or sedation, your vet may want to take extra precautions or take radiographs beforehand to assess the severity of the syndrome.
 Anesthetic risk is higher than usual in these breeds, though under most circumstances the necessary extra precautions are readily managed by most animal hospitals.